mattbertolini/JXR-Ant/README.md

 ## Bugs

-If you find any bugs, pleasae file them in the issue tracker above.
+If you find any bugs, please file them in the issue tracker above.
 Patches and pull requests are encouraged.

 ## Release Notes